 As we’ve stated several times in our Formlabs Form 2 review — this is a stunning machine!
 We were very impressed with the quality of results this SLA 3D printer delivered, and it did it constantly.

 There are some challengers to their crown.
 If you consult this list of competitors, you’ll find that most rival machines start at $5000 — so for small budgets, the Formlabs Form 2 stays “best in class.”
-The cheapest alternative we can recommend is XYZ Printing’s Nobel 1, which only costs $1,900, but is said to deliver less quality (we haven’t reviewed this printer yet).
+The cheapest alternative we can recommend is the Peopoly Moai, which just costs a third, but offers a more bumpy workflow.

 If you just want to print out high detail models only occasionally, you might be better off ordering from a 3D printing service.
 The costs of the consumables (trays, resin) for the Formlabs Form 2 add up and will dent a hole in a non-professional budget.